Choosing the right sofa for your room can make the difference between an airy, open space, and a room that feels over-crowded.

 Choosing the right size of furniture depends on the sofa size and vice-versa.

-- Consider a long, accommodating couch with a low-back design if your room’s ceiling is on the small size, but your room is wide.
+- Consider a long, accommodating couch with a low-back design if your room’s ceiling is small size, but your room is wide.

 - Consider a loveseat with a tall seatback if your room is small, but has a high ceiling.